-We carry our investments at fair value, as determined in good faith by our board of directors.
+We carry our investments at fair value, as determined in good faith using written policies and procedures adopted by our board of directors.
 Investments for which market quotations are readily available are recorded in our financial statements at such market quotations subject to any decision by our board of directors to make a fair value determination to reflect significant events affecting the value of these investments.
 We value investments for which market quotations are not readily available at fair value as determined in good faith by our board of directors based on input from Saratoga Investment Advisors, our audit committee and, if our board or audit committee so request, a third party independent valuation firm.
 Determinations of fair value may involve subjective judgments and estimates.
 The types of factors that may be considered in a fair value pricing include the nature and realizable value of any collateral, the portfolio company's ability to make payments, the markets in which the portfolio company does business, market yield trend analysis, comparison to publicly traded companies, discounted cash flow and other relevant factors.

 Our investment in the subordinated notes of GSCIC CLO is carried at fair value, which is based on a discounted cash flow model that utilizes prepayment, re-investment and loss assumptions based on historical experience and projected performance, economic factors, the characteristics of the underlying cash flow, and comparable yields for similar subordinated notes or equity of collateralized loan obligation funds, when available.
+Specifically, we use Intex cash flow models, or an appropriate substitute, to form the basis for GSCIC CLO's valuation.
+The models use a set of assumptions including projected default rates, recovery rates, reinvestment rate and prepayment rates in order to arrive at estimated valuations.
+The assumptions are based on available market data and projections provided by third parties as well as management estimates.
+We use the output from the Intex models (i.e., the estimated cash flows from our investment in GSCIC CLO) to perform a discounted cash flows analysis on expected future cash flows from our investment in GSCIC CLO to determine a valuation for the subordinated notes of GSCIC CLO held by us.